What is pomegranate?

-In a study of patients with rising PSA levels after therapy for localized prostate cancer, patients were given 1 gram or 3 gram doses of pomegranate extract.
-Both doses of pomegranate extract were related to a slowing of PSA doubling time.
+In a phase II study of patients with rising PSA levels after therapy for localized prostate cancer, patients were given 1 gram or 3 gram doses of pomegranate extract.
+Both doses of pomegranate extract were related to a slowing of PSA doubling time with no adverse effects.

 Have any side effects or risks been reported from pomegranate?

 Two studies of pomegranate juice in either prostate cancer patients or patients with erectile dysfunction reported no serious side effects.